-- Stay home for at least seven days after your symptoms started.
+- Stay home for at least five days after your symptoms started.
 Make sure that you have been fever-free for three days without the use of fever-reducing drugs, such as Tylenol and ibuprofen.
 Also, make sure that your cough and sore throat are better before you go back to your routine.
 If you never had a fever, stay at home for at least three days after your symptoms start improving.

 For helpful information for managing mild COVID-19 symptoms at home from the Centers for Disease Control and Prevention (CDC) click here.